-A bit over a year ago, I finished riding mules Brick and Cracker from North Carolina to Idaho.
-I’m now about 90% through the second draft of the book.
+A little over two years ago, I finished riding mules Brick and Cracker from North Carolina to Idaho.
+I am currently working on the third draft of the book.
 The title of the book is “Trash to Triumph”.

 Did I ever tell you about the hundreds of miles of plastic flowers and dead snakes I encountered in my recent mule ramble?
 Enjoy this Sunday read that came out this week in Eye on the Sun in Sun Valley, Idaho.

 BY KAREN BOSSICK